 Months of entry

-The Architecture, Engineering and Construction industry (AEC) is changing: Building Information Modelling and Management (BIM) is becoming the industry standard for the design, build and management of modern buildings and structures.
+The Architecture, Engineering and Construction industry (AEC) is changing.
+If you’re interested in a career in Building Information Modelling/Management (BIM), which is becoming the industry standard for the design, building and management of modern structures, this course is for you.

 - Cover the fundamentals of project and financial management software such as Revit, CostX, Synchro, as well as design software such as AutoCAD